shubhamksk/sql-data-warehouse-analytics-project/docs/data_catalog.md

 # Data Dictionary for Gold Layer

 ## Overview
 The Gold Layer is the business-level data representation, structured to support analytical and reporting use cases.
-It consists of **dimension tables**, **fact tables**, and **views** for specific business metrics.
+It consists of **dimension tables** and **fact tables** for specific business metrics.

 ---